 There is no trace of high-quality codecs such as aptX or AAC, so one is stuck with lower quality codecs and therefore lower quality music.

-Battery life is probably the only (relatively) good thing here, as the xFyro xS2 is able to last for three hours on a single charge, which is a bit under the average but still in the acceptable range.
+probably the only (relatively) good thing here more than sufficient for this kind of product, as the xFyro xS2 is able to last for three hours on a single charge, which is a bit under the average but still in the acceptable range.
 Three further charges are possible using the case, so this brings the total to 12 hours.
 The website states that the xFyro xS2 are able to play music for 5 hours, while the box says 4 hours – either figure is a bit overblown.

 Microphone, as expected, can’t do a great job at picking up the voice and separating it from the surrounding noise.
 It’s good for calls when there is little noise, but you’ll always be heard as distant and not always clear on the other side.

 Sound & Specs